Exhaustive goodness-of-fit via smoothed inference and graphics: Inference and graphics via LP-smoothed bootstrap

-As recognized by \citet{LPmode} (see also \citet{parzen2004}), \eqref{skewGest} naturally leads to a smoothed bootstrap scheme where samples from a smooth estimator of $f$ are obtained using an accept/reject algorithm where $g$ plays the role of the instrumental distribution.
-Conversely from the nonparametric bootstrap \citep{efron79}, in the smoothed bootstrap \citep{efron79} the sampling is performed from a smoothed version of $\tilde{F}$, and thus it avoids producing samples with several repeated values from the original data.
-Here, we introduce an LP-smoothed bootstrap based on \eqref{gajek} and we discuss its usefulness in estimating the variance of $\widehat{d}_m(u;G,F)$.
+As recognized by \citet{LPmode} (see also \citet{parzen2004}), the decomposition in \eqref{skewGest} naturally leads to a smoothed bootstrap scheme where samples from a smooth estimator of $f$ are obtained using an accept/reject algorithm where $g$ plays the role of the instrumental distribution.
+Conversely from the nonparametric bootstrap, in the smoothed bootstrap \citep{efron79} the sampling is performed from a smoothed version of $\tilde{F}$, and thus it avoids producing samples with several repeated values from the original data.
+This is typically done using, for instance, kernel density estimators and which are known to be biased in the general setting.
+Despite that, for suitable level of smoothing, the smoothed bootstrap may lead to estimators with a lower mean square error (MSE) than those obtained with the nonparametric bootstrap \citep[e.g.][]{smooth1}.
+Here, we focus on introducing an LP-smoothed bootstrap based on \red{the Gajek estimator in} \eqref{gajek} and we discuss its usefulness in estimating the variance of $\widehat{d}_m(u;G,F)$.
+A more detailed discussion on the advantages of using of the LP-smoothed bootstrap over the nonparametric bootstrap is postponed to Section \ref{comparison}.